khayber/garage-go/README.md

 The Telegram bot requires a $TOKEN environment variable to be set.
 Get this from Telegram when you set up your bot with Botfather.

 ## Raspberry Pi GPIO
-I'm using the github.com/stianeikeland/go-rpio library for accessing the GPIO pins on the pi.
+I'm using https://github.com/stianeikeland/go-rpio for accessing the GPIO pins on the pi.

 One GPIO pin is set to Output and is connected to an NPN transistor with a built-in bias resistor.
 The emitter/collector are connected across the remote's switch that opens/closes the door.
 When the output pin is set Low the circuit is closed.
 I hold it closed for a half second before setting it High again.